CriticalFloof/omegga-Creeper/README.md

 Upon start, a map vote lasting 15 seconds will occur, most popular map will be chosen and that map will be played for the configured amount of time.
 (TODO: insert screenshot of plugin config showing this.)

+Players are given a knife, to destroy the creeper, look at it and swing your knife.

 ### Map Editor